nkabbara/nkabbara.github.io/docs/books/useful-not-true.md

 ## Summary

 **Belief** generates **emotion** which generates **action**, but what you believe is not true.
-Change into a useful belief that generates the emotion which impels the action that you need now to reach your ultimate destination.
+Adopt a useful belief that generates the emotion which impels the action that you need now to reach your ultimate destination.

+Your actions are what define you. **Nothing else does**.
+Not what you think about yourself or your actions.
+Not what you think others think about you or your actions.
+Not what others tell you that they think about you or your actions.

+Your emotions are what generated those actions.
+You act based on emotions and rarely on facts.
+Emotions are key.
+They are born from thoughts you've inherited and from ones you've adopted over the years.
+Beliefs.

+Reframe your inherited thoughts and adopted thoughts so you produce emotions that generate actions you need right now.
+Produce new thoughts if your current ones are not useful.

+Reframe, generate usefully, not factually.

+Your thoughts are not true, and mostly what people say is not true, so look for thoughts that can become useful beliefs that generate useful emotions which generate useful actions for your current quest.

 ## Notes